-For Fiscal 2022, our non-employee director compensation program consisted of: (i) annual cash retainers for Board service and for service as the chair or member of one of the standing Board Committees and (ii) longterm equity awards granted on an annual basis to non-employee Directors immediately following the Company's Annual Meeting of Shareholders, or following their initial appointment to the Board for new directors.
-Our non-employee Directors did not receive any Board or committee meeting fees in Fiscal 2022.
+For Fiscal 2023, our non-employee director compensation program consisted of: (i) annual cash retainers for Board service and for service as the chair or member of one of the standing Board Committees and (ii) long-term equity awards granted on an annual basis to non-employee Directors immediately following the Company's Annual Meeting of Shareholders, or following their initial appointment to the Board for new directors.
+Our non-employee Directors did not receive any Board or Committee meeting fees in Fiscal 2023 and Mr. Longhi will not receive an annual cash retainer or long-term equity award for Board or Committee service during the time that he serves as the Company's Interim President and Chief Executive Officer.

-• Annual cash retainers
+· Annual cash retainers

-In Fiscal 2022, the Company paid its non-employee Directors an annual base retainer of \$102,500 for Board service and paid an additional annual retainer of \$12,500 to members of the Audit Committee, other than the chair of the Committee.
+In Fiscal 2023, the Company paid its non-employee Directors an annual base retainer of \$102,500 for Board service and paid an additional annual retainer of \$12,500 to members of the Audit Committee, other than the chair of the Committee.
 The Company also paid an annual retainer to the chair of each of the Committees, other than the Executive Committee, as follows: